TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Description

-This research and development project describes a method to create a decentralized and transparently backed credit system as a community-specific digital currency with is governed through a Moloch-fork DAO.
+This research and development project describes a method to create a decentralized and transparently backed credit system for art projects that is governed through a Moloch-fork DAO.
 Users can mint, burn, and hold the currency and participate in its governance by voting on decisions concerning the allocation / distribution of funds generated via "DAO Tax".

-The proposed implementation would operate on a public blockchain and would be backed by Ether.
-The community currency is 100% backed by reserves, in this case ETH, which are locked into a verified on-chain collateral - The reserve is leveraged into a credit supply, which automatically mints new tokens via a bonding curve smart-contract, a concept originally developed by Eyal Hertzog which he calls the Bancor Protocol.
+The proposed implementation would operate on a public blockchain and would be backed by Ether - The reserve is leveraged into a credit supply, which automatically mints new tokens via a bonding curve smart-contract, a concept originally developed by Eyal Hertzog which he calls the Bancor Protocol.
 These tokens are essentially a share of the common's economy using them.

 We included a "DAO Tax" implementation to the token contract.
 Whenever the token is minted from the token's smart contract or transferred between addresses, an amount of tokens is allocated automatically to a community pool which governed by the DAO (TrojanPool.sol). the token contract also implements a "redistribution tax", a similar mechanism that awards all token holders.